sonisarm/Technical-validation-of-imputation/PCA/README.md

- PCA to compare individuals sequenced at both high (big squares) and low-coverage (small circles) to look at imputation success looking at their proximity.
+ R code to compute a PCA from individuals sequenced at both high and low-coverage as a first view to look at imputation success.
+We plot high-coverage individuals (big squares) to compute the real distance between the samples, and reproject them at low-coverage (small circles)  to see how far they fall from the high-coverage versions.